apiaryio/drafter-npm/README.md

 wrapper around the underlying C++ parser [Drafter](https://github.com/apiaryio/drafter).
-Drafter NPM optionally depends on the C++ binding to Drafter [Protagonist](https://github.com/apiaryio/protagonist).
-If for any reason Protagonist is not installable, this package will fallback to using the slower, pure JavaScript version of Drafter, [drafter.js](https://github.com/apiaryio/drafter.js).
+Drafter NPM optionally depends on the C++ binding to Drafter [Protagonist](https://github.com/apiaryio/protagonist) - see [Improving performance](#improving-performance).
+If Protagonist is not installed, this package will fallback to using the slower, pure JavaScript version of Drafter, [drafter.js](https://github.com/apiaryio/drafter.js).